You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge, or Safari.

 What is oral minoxidil used for?

-Oral minoxidil is most commonly used to treat high blood pressure.
+At higher doses (typically 10-40 mg daily), oral minoxidil is used to treat high blood pressure.

 Oral minoxidil vs. topical minoxidil